briancpark/numc/README.md

 This in total gives us over 2000X performance!

-#### Matrix Decomposition (Draft)
+#### Matrix Decomposition
-We can definitely do better.
+We can definitely do better... but in certain cases.
 The total runtime of O(n^3log(n)) can be done better, but in tricky cases with high manipulation.
 We can try to exploit linear algebra by using [spectral decomposition](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix).
 Basically, a matrix A can be decomposed into A = VDV^-1.
 Although the computation to get the eigenvalues and eigenvector to compose V, D, and V^-1, it should not even matter in terms of amortized cost and perfomance.
 Because now you can use regular matrix multiplication to compute A^n.
 Why?

 A^n = V * D * V^-1 * V * D * V^-1 * ... * V * D * V^-1 (decomposition is multiplied n times)

 A^n = V * D^n * V^-1 (exploit the fact that V^-1 * V = I)

-Of course, there are certain cases to consider, cannot be defective and must be diagonalizable, so might be infeasible???.......
+Of course, there are certain cases to consider, cannot be defective and must be diagonalizable, so might be infeasible.
+It actaully might hurt us in the amortized cost, as we have to calculate the eigenvalues and eigenvectors everytime, which is definitely costly for larger matrices.
+So the overhead cost of calculating such values might not be worth it.
+But definitely a cool linear algebra trick to consider!

-**This idea is still in progress... write more here**
+#### Can We Do Even Better (Conclusion)
+Although we use the subroutine multiply along with repeated squaring, we can probably tune our power better with caching.
+After all, in the repeated squaring, we are multiplying by the same matrix A many times, so maybe caching can be better optimized to hit and access the same addresses during powers.
+But, a near 2100X (2200X if lucky) speedup is good enough for now.
+And we have done it!
+We have accelerated the naive operations on matrices by a factor of at most 2000X!
+This is such an amazing achievement and improvement that parallelism offers, and gives full utilization of hardware!
+Although it is not as fast as `numpy`, we have successfully handled the complexity of C and abstracted it away into a very intuitive library for us to interact with in `Python`.
+We also see why matrix operations are important when we learn machine learning and graphical processing, so it was very cool to see us make a powerful library from scratch.

 ### About the Hive CPUs
 Will be useful in determining optimization choices and constraints.